lgw2/lgw2.github.io/_teaching/csci246-spring-2023/syllabus.md

 for bonus as well.
 The maximum bonus you may earn from this is 3 points out of 100 for the semester.

-How bonus will be computed: first, recall that you can only earn three points total, even if you got more than three total.
-The following things earn you bonus points:
+Here's how this bonus category will be computed.
+First, recall that you can only earn three points total, even if you got more than three total.
+The following things sum up for your bonus score:
 * 1 point: any extra (more than 5) problem set turned in with a score of 50% or more;
-* 1/2 point: any in-class bonus counted on D2L; any bonus question on a homework completed correctly
+* 1/2 point: any in-class bonus activity or bonus question on a homework completed correctly (these are all marked on D2L under the "bonus" category)
-* 1/4 point: any extra (more than 10) drill completed with a score of 50% or more
+* 1/4 point: any extra (more than 10) drill completed with a score of 50% or more.

 #### Course survey and evaluation